 While your header may include “must-have” information, your footer consists of the “nice-to-know” parts.
 Keep in mind; these are guidelines only.

-Every website has different business goals, and that should be front of mind when creating yours.
+Every website has different business goals, which should be front of mind when creating yours.

 An eye-opening study from Chartbeat revealed that 35% of people bounce after only interacting with your ATF while 65% stick around and scroll.

-So, it would help if optimized your homepage to accommodate the 65% who stay.
+So, it would help if you optimized your homepage to accommodate the 65% who stay.

 But that’s not all…